Tianrider/Tianrider/Readme.md

 # 💫 About Me:

-🤵I'm a Computer Engineering student at the University of Indonesia.<br>📚Fullstack Developer .
+🤵I'm a Computer Engineering student at the University of Indonesia.<br>📚Software Engineer .